 Our current geographic and professional status: Dublin, Ireland, just north of the River Liffey and a little west of downtown proper.
 Stewart is fully retired and fully immersed in Trinity College coursework, and a local Toastmasters Club.
 I am flying helicopters here and yonder for a private client, and at various times contemplating the spectacle of my life as my 50th birthday came and went.
 We travel when we can, and at other times we just enjoy the Irish ambience and hospitality.
 And Guinness, of course.

 James Joyce's Ulysses, with annotations.
 It is not easy going, but I've already bought the lemon soap from Sweny's so now I'm committed.
 Also Scottish Emigration to Colonial America, 1607-1785.
-Stewart is reading numerous Irish history texts, and David Sedaris' new book Theft By Finding.
+Stewart is reading numerous Irish history texts, and Alfie, a biography of Dublin's longest-serving mayor.

 - The New York Times